ssbc/handbook.scuttlebutt.nz/getting-started.md

 ![patchwork new profile screenshot](assets/screenshots/patchwork-first-boot.png)

 It doesn't matter what name you put.
 It can be your real name.
 It can be a nickname.
-Like the real world it's entirely possible for multiple people to have the same name.
+Like in the real world it's entirely possible for multiple people to have the same name.
 Your friends can give you nicknames too.

 You don't need to upload an image, but we recommend that you do, because it's